timjs/tophat/reviews/icfp-rebuttal.md

 is the main challenge solved in this work.
 We did not give this example in section 1.4, where it belongs.

+The insight that a fail task (☇) is a basic task which will never have an observable value and also can be used for guards is a total change from the iTasks implementation.
+Also, our system radically simplifies the notion of editors and connects them to the already existing notion of widgets.
+All these points belong to the process of creating TopHat and are not apparent in the paper.

 ### Application